School of Medicine

 Kitchener D. Wilson

-Current Research and Scholarly Interests My interest in cardiovascular precision medicine has two aims: (1) merging next generation sequencing (NGS) with iPS cell models in order to discover novel molecules that regulate cardiac development, disease, and drug response, and (2) developing multi-gene NGS assays for elucidating the DNA mutations that underlie cardiomyopathies, channelopathies, congenital heart disease, and sudden cardiac death.
+Current Research and Scholarly Interests My interest in cardiovascular precision medicine has two aims: (1) merging next generation sequencing (NGS) with iPS cell models in order to discover novel molecules that regulate cardiac development and disease, and (2) developing custom NGS assays for identifying the DNA mutations that underlie cardiomyopathies, channelopathies, congenital heart disease, and sudden cardiac death.